|

 went directly to the organizations it was set up to help.
 The bulk of the money that year

+was spent on fund-raising activities.
 Boltons charity improved its standing with the public

 later this spring, when the state Attorney Generals Public Charities Unit disclosed